Code-Institute-Submissions/Gym---Fitness/README.md

 Mark has heard about the gym from a friend, but want's to know more before he decides to join.
 -A members page includes gallery of people using gym and equipment and read reviews from other users.
 -This members page can be accesed on right side on top of the page.
-Theese pictures and reviews will hopefully give a great impact and make Mark join the Gym.
+These pictures and reviews will hopefully give a great impact and make Mark join the Gym.

 ### FEATURES